Skip to the main content

 • Strength Required Lift up to 20 kg

 Working conditions for early childhood educators vary widely.
 Small programs in approved family day homes may serve up to 6 children.
 Other childcare facilities may provide care for more than 80 children.
-Individual class sizes vary, as the child to educator ratio is based on age in alignment with childcare licensing requirements.
-There may be multiple educators in a given room.
+Individual group sizes vary, as the child to educator ratio is based on age in alignment with childcare licensing requirements.
+There may be multiple educators in each room.

 Hours also vary.
 Most childcare programs are open from 6 or 7 a.m. until 6 p.m., Monday to Friday.
 Early childhood educators work a changing shift within those hours.
 Some programs may have different hours.

 In comparison, childcare providers in family day homes generally work from 6 or 7 a.m. until 6 p.m., Monday to Friday.
-However, they also may work evenings and weekends.
+They also may work evenings and weekends.

 In addition:

-• Out-of-school care programs may require staff to work split shifts or only before or after school, or full-time during school holidays
+• Out-of-school care programs may require staff to work split shifts or only before or after school, or full-time during non-instructional days and school holidays

 • Family support programs often include evening hours